-English Literature is the study of poetry, prose and drama from a variety of different historical periods.
+The English Literature A-Level is the study of poetry, prose and drama from a variety of different historical periods, including current productions.
 You will analyse texts aesthetically, stylistically and politically as we look at their impact and beauty, their mastery of the English language and the importance of their meanings in contributing to the experience of what it means to be human.

-At least two 5s and three 4s at GCSE, including at least a 5 in GCSE English Language and GCSE English Literature.
+At least five 5s at GCSE, including at least a 6 in English Language and English Literature.

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.